Last Updated on April 3, 2023 by Jada Glover

 Let me be honest.
 Milk supply is a very sensitive topic for all breastfeeding mothers.
-There may be times in your breastfeeding journey that you feel your milk supply is low.
+There may be times in your breastfeeding journey when you feel your milk supply is low.
 Your baby may be fussing at your breast or your baby may be cluster feeding.
 Both of these situations, among others, may make you feel like your baby is not getting enough milk.
 You can read more about signs your baby is getting enough milk here:

 Low milk supply can either be a perceived problem or a real problem.
 Unfortunately, many mothers inherently think they will not produce enough milk.
 I think this is due to society and the influence of family and friends.
 Many of their experiences get passed on to us, positive or negative.
 This is precisely why it is important to get a proper assessment by a lactation provider and have your baby assessed by his/her pediatrician.